kirenz/course-template/docs/project-description.md

 ### Logistics

 You will work on the project with your team.
+Use the provided Github-repo for your project.

 The four primary deliverables for the final project are